GeneralKiril/high-school/README.md

 # high-school
-12 grade project, code and tasks
+ This is the repulsatory for my work in IT for 12 grade